Atharvapawar007/MM-3/Frontend/README.md

 # TrackMyBus App

-This is a modern web application designed for real-time bus tracking and student management.
+This is a admin portal designed for Bus-Driver allotment and student management for the application we are designing.

 ---